Cameronjohnson30/private-island-resort/README.md

-# _private-island-resort_

-#### By _**Cameron Johnson and Cameron Ray**_
+By Cameron Johnson

-#### _A website about staying at a private island resort_
+Co-Authored by Cameron Ray

+First website project displaying  HTML & CSS styling

-## Technologies Used
+Technologies Used
+* HMTL

-* html
+* CSS
-* css
+* Markdown

-## Description
+Description

-You are able to look at the accommodations the island provides, activities, plan travel arrangements, look at pictures of the resort, and information on how to contact the resort.
+This website displays information about some of my favorite things and places.
+It was constructed with the guidance of Epicodus and was co-authored by a classmate Cameron Ray.
+The website does not currently incorporate javascript or associated libraries.

-## Setup/Installation Requirements
+Setup/Installation Requirements

-*clone from git hub to desktop

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+* Clone or download the repository
+* Open HTML file my-first-webpage.html
+* to alter the code, open the documents in an IDE or text document
+* Any changes should incorporate properly formatted commits with regular history
+* for effective commit messages Checkout This article by CBEAMS
+* if installing on a server, my-first-webpage and related links must be updated to index.html

-## Known Bugs
+Known Bugs

-* _Any known issues_
-* _should go here_
+* Project is not hostable to server
+* unordered list bullet points no justified to text

-## License
+License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+This code utilizes a GPL License.
+If you have any issues/find bugs.
+Feel free to report them to me at here or contribute a fix to the code.
+Thanks!

-Copyright (c) _date_ _author name(s)_
+Copyright (c) January 11, 2022 Cameron Johnson